Exact and Approximate Counting of Database Repairs: Introduction

-This is a highly non-trivial question for which Maslowski and Wijsen gave an affirmative answer providing that we concentrate on primary keys, i.e., at most one key constraint per relation name, and self-join-free conjunctive queries (SJFCQs), i.e., CQs that cannot mention a relation name more than once~\cite{MaWi13}.
-More precisely, they have established the following dichotomy result: given a set $\dep$ of primary keys, and an SJFCQ $Q$, $\sharp \prob{Repairs}(\dep,Q)$ is either in \text{\rm FP} or $\sharp$\text{\rm P}-complete, and we can determine in polynomial time, by simply analyzing $\dep$ and $Q$, which complexity statement holds.
-An analogous dichotomy for arbitrary CQs with self-joins was established by the same authors in~\cite{MaWi14} under the assumption that the primary keys are simple, i.e., they consist of a single attribute.
-The question whether such a dichotomy result exists for arbitrary primary keys and CQs with self-joins remains a challenging open problem.
+\item When it comes to $\sharp \prob{Repairs}(\dep,Q)$, such a classification has been established in~\cite{MaWi13} assuming that $\dep$ is a set of {\em primary keys}, i.e., at most one key constraint per relation name, and $Q$ is a {\em self-join-free conjunctive query} (SJFCQ), i.e., a CQ that cannot mention a relation name more than once.
+In particular, it has been shown that whenever $Q$ is a so-called safe query w.r.t.~$\dep$, where safety is a technical notion introduced in~\cite{MaWi13} that can be checked in polynomial time, $\sharp \prob{Repairs}(\dep,Q)$ is in \text{\rm FP}; otherwise, it is $\sharp\text{\rm P}$-complete.
+An analogous classification for arbitrary CQs with self-joins was established by the same authors in~\cite{MaWi14} under the assumption that the primary keys are simple, i.e., they consist of a single attribute. \end{itemize}